Techniques of Setting Stop-Loss in Gold

 3. Trendlines

-A trend line can be used to set stop losses where the order is set just below the trend-line.
-As long as the trend line holds the trader will be able to continue making profits while at the same time set this order which will lock his profit once the trend-line is broken.
+A trend line can be used to set stop loss orders where the trade order is set just below the trend-line.
+As long as the trendline holds the online trader will be able to continue to make profits while at the same time set and place this order that will lock in his profit once the trend-line is broken.

 Putting order below the trend line